 Have you ever been in one of those meetings with purely a subject line and little else?
-Wondering not only what the purpose is, but what the desired outcome maybe?
-Or, in one of those open ended discussions that goes down rabbit holes, drifting into the dark abyss?
+Wondering not only what the purpose is, but what the desired outcome may be?
+Or, in one of those open-ended discussions that go down rabbit holes, drifting into the dark abyss?

 Well, I was recently invited to join a client session with little more than a subject line, relating to Agile Delivery Maturity, specifically on the subject of Continuous Delivery, Continuous Integration, and Automated Testing.
 I was keen for the session to be as effective as possible and the FUEL coaching model came to mind.

 The FUEL model is a technique I sometimes use when donning my coaching hat, which I have found to be highly productive and encourages an effective session.
 The model was introduced to me by Jim Clemmer, developed by John H. Zenger and Kathleen Stinnett and detailed in their book “The Extraordinary Coach: How the Best Leaders Help Others Grow“.

 The four steps in this model:

 Set the context and focus for the conversation.
 Agree on the following for the discussion:

 - Purpose – what’s the purpose of this session?

 - Outcome – what are the desired outcomes we’re looking to achieve?

 - Process – what is the process we’re going to use to achieve the outcomes?